secw01f/webrecon/README.md

   searchsploit: https://github.com/offensive-security/exploitdb
   aquatone: https://github.com/michenriksen/aquatone

+**(Note)** The nmap scanning completed by WebRecon is low and slow but can be changed by simply editing the arguments in *webrecon/lib/nmapscanner.py*.

 # Install

-In order to install the tools required for WebRecon, please visit the links provided above.
-To install WebRecon itself, simply follow the below steps:
+In order to install the tools required for WebRecon, please follow the steps below:

+**(Note)** This is only the instructions for installing on Kali Linux.
+More platforms are on their way.

   1. git clone https://github.com/secw01f/webrecon
   2. cd webrecon
-  3. pip install -r requirements.txt
+  3. chmod +x setup.sh
+  4. ./setup.sh